 8. Take A 200hr Yoga Teacher Training Or An Advanced Teacher Training (Or Several)

-Join our Ashtanga Vinyasa yoga course in Bali or Thailand, which is a great foundation.
-Or, if you want to deepen your practice even more, the best way is to take an advanced yoga teacher training.
-Many schools offer 300hr training courses or shorter intensives.
-These are wonderful opportunities to dive deeper whether it is for your postural practice, yoga philosophy or skillful teachings.
+Join our Ashtanga Vinyasa yoga course in Bali or Thailand, which is a great foundation for your yoga practice.
+Or, if you want to deepen your yoga practice even more, the best way is to take an advanced yoga teacher training.
+Many schools offer 300hr yoga teacher training courses or shorter intensives.
+These are wonderful opportunities to dive deeper whether it is for your postural practice, yoga philosophy or skilful teachings.
 The hours are only an arbitrary figure to keep track of your learning.
-The idea is to keep learning, practicing and excelling.
+The ideal is to keep learning, practicing and excelling in your yoga practice.

 9. Deep Relaxation

 Yoga Nidra, also known as Yogic Sleep, is the best way to remove impurities in the body, mind and soul.
 We hold a lot of tension in our bodies and eventually toxins build up in our energy channels.
-Yoga Nidra is a form of deep relaxation technique that involves intense focus on various body parts and visualization.
+Yoga Nidra is a form of deep relaxation, the technique moves in a sequence that involves intense focus on various body parts and visualization.
 It transcends the body and mind to a separate plane where we can release the tension allowing the prana (life force) to flow smoothly.

 10. Meditate More (Bonus point)

 Our mind is like a monkey reigned by our senses.
 In order to gain control of it, we must first get to know it.
-Meditation is a great way to observe the mind.
+A regular meditation practice is a great way to observe the mind.
 Without judging or changing our thoughts, we simply take notes of what is rendering in our mind stream.
 We soon notice that most of our thoughts are unconstructive and only drain our energy.
-If you are serious about developing a solid meditation practice, it is best to study with an experienced teacher who can guide you through deeper contemplations such as the Laws of Karma and Emptiness.
+There are many meditation resources online and on apps with libraries of sequences and courses to learn from.
+However, if you are serious about developing a solid meditation practice, it is best to study with an experienced teacher who can guide you through deeper contemplations such as the Laws of Karma and Emptiness.
 There are many amazing masters who have online teachings including Geshe Michael Roach, Lama Marut, and Lama Zopa Rinpoche.